-A deferred tax asset of £104,000 in respect of losses in the Company's subsidiary, Distil Company Limited, has been recognised based on the forecast profit for the next two years, with the remainder of the unutilised losses not being recognised due to the uncertainty over the timing of future profits and gains.
-A deferred tax liability of £28,000 related to fixed asset temporary differences has been netted against the deferred tax asset of £104,000 to give a net deferred tax asset of £76,000.
+A deferred tax asset of £204,000 in respect of losses in the Company's subsidiary, Distil Company Limited, has been recognised based on the forecast profit for the next two years, with the remainder of the unutilised losses not being recognised due to the uncertainty over the timing of future profits and gains.
+A deferred tax liability of £28,000 related to fixed asset temporary differences has been netted against the deferred tax asset of £204,000 to give a net deferred tax asset of £176,000.
+See note 18 Deferred Tax.